nguyenchithien/CS210-Discrete-Structures/Assignments/In-class Exercises/Exercise 1.3.md

 Since there is only one car, we will test only these statements:

-    1. Car is in box A
+    1. A: Car is in box A

-    2. Car is in box B
+    2. B: Car is in box B

-    3. Car is in box C
+    3. C: Car is in box C

 And since only one note can be true, we will write each scenario in terms of the each note assuming it is true, and the others are false: